hysk-lhwr/hysk-lhwr/README.md

 ## Hey, you found me!
 I'm HYSK and GO BLUE!

 ### A little bit about me
 I'm a Software Engineer with a background in full stack development and Data Science.

-My mission is to make awesome new technologies available to everyone.
+We are at the convergence of groundbreaking technologies.
+I am thrilled to live in such a time when changes are taking place at an unprecedented pace.
+We humans are set to evolve at a much faster and more controlled manner.

+Let's aim for the future, learn and share!

 ### My Skills
 [//]: # (Badge Generator: https://shields.io/)